What's the Problem With Calling a Listing Agent to See a Listing?

 To compound the problem, let's say there are two offers on a home.
 Which will get accepted?
 Will it be your offer or the other offer from another agent?
 Listing agents tend to orchestrate offer acceptance.
 If the listing agent is peeved at you—and at your agent for "stealing you"—your chances of offer acceptance many suffer.

 Think about it.
 It takes a smooth-talking, fast-thinking buyer's agent to iron out this tiff with the listing agent and gain that agent's cooperation at this point.

 The Upside of Letting a Listing Agent Show You a Listing

-There is a positive aspect to looking at a home with the listing agent and that is she may tell you more about the property than she will disclose to another agent.
-She might even slip up and tell you if the seller will accept less, which is against the law in most states.
+There is a positive aspect to looking at a home with the listing agent.
+The agent may tell you more about the property than they will disclose to another agent.
+They might even slip up and tell you if the seller will accept less, although that is against the law in most states.

-Just be upfront and let the agent know whether you intend to work that agent.
-Don't make the mistake of leading the agent on, regardless of how unintentional, because it can come back to bite you.
+Just be upfront and let the agent know whether you intend to work with that agent.
+Don't make the mistake of leading the agent on, even unintentionally, because it can come back to bite you.